starburstlabs/heroku-buildpack-rails-assets-sync/README.md

 # heroku-buildpack-rails-assets-sync

-Sync rails precompiled assets to S3 using aws-cli.
+Sync rails precompiled assets to S3 using [s3sync-rust](https://github.com/nidor1998/s3sync).
 Syncing is skipped if CDN_HOST is not set or empty.

 ## Requirements

-* [aws-cli](https://aws.amazon.com/cli/) (`aws` command) is available. provided by [heroku-buildpack-awscli](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-awscli)
 * AWS credentials (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY) are set as config variables and have appropriate credentials for writing the the S3 bucket.
 * the CDN_HOST config variable is used as  Rails.application.config.asset_host, e.g.